 Must An Internship Be Paid?

-In order to comply with Federal Labor Laws, internship must either be paid for academic credit if they are at a for-profit agency.
+In order to comply with Federal Labor Laws, internship must either be paid or for academic credit if they are at a for-profit agency.
 Non-profits and government agencies may host interns without awarding any compensation.
 If you would like to offer an internship for academic credit, PNC asks that you take the following steps:

 - Complete the online Internship Vacancy Form